-Causes close to her heart are Cancervive, The Arthritis Society, Power of Movement, and Yoga Thrive.
-Most importantly, Kim believes yoga can help anyone feel better and live a happier life.
+Causes close to her heart are Cancervive, The Arthritis Society, Wellspring Calgary, and Yoga Thrive.

-- Certified YogaThrive(TM) Yoga Instructor (Level 1), Functional Synergy and University of Calgary (2008)
+- Certified YogaThrive(TM) Yoga for Cancer Yoga Instructor (Level 1), Functional Synergy and University of Calgary

 - Member, Iyengar Yoga Association of Canada

 - Member, International Association of Yoga Therapists